 Basketball is the most consistent sport for daily fantasy purposes.

-While this consistency puts us in a good position to identify top plays, it also means you can't afford to miss when you're paying up for someone.
-Even with strong value plays in your lineup, paying up and getting a dud is likely going to leave your lineup drawing pretty close to dead.
+While this consistency puts us in an excellent position to identify top plays, it also means you can't afford to miss when you're paying up for someone.
+Even with strong value plays in your lineup, paying up and getting a dud will likely leave your lineup drawing pretty close to dead.

 Which top players should be the focal points of your lineups today?